pathogenwatch-oss/hclink/README.md

   foundations for core genome MLST.
 - [HierCC explanation](https://enterobase.readthedocs.io/en/latest/features/hierarchical-clustering.html)
 - [Pathogenwatch cgMLST implementation](https://cgps.gitbook.io/pathogenwatch/technical-descriptions/cgmlst)

-The software is designed with efficiency and ease of use in mind, making it a valuable addition to the toolkit of microbial genomics researchers.

 Hclink currently supports the _E. coli_ and _S. enterica_ schemes.